 Or you may see an invitation to play a game of Disney trivia!

 The Map Screen

 Next up, we’re headed to the map screen.
 We don’t mean to sound weird, but this might be our favorite screen in the app.
 It’s super useful.

-First up, there’s the wait times feature (which should be the default when you head to this page).
-You can scroll around the park you’re in (or headed to!) and see what the wait times are looking like.
+The wait times feature (which should be the default when you head to this page) shows you how long all the lines should take in each park.
+Hit “Show List” in the top right-hand corner, and you can scroll around the park you’re in (or headed to!) and see what the wait times are looking like.

 If you don’t know Disney backward and forward — we don’t blame you, it’s huge — the map screen can also help you to locate attractions, dining, entertainment, restrooms, events and tours, PhotoPass, Guest Services, shops, resort hotels, and transportation.